Apothecaries' Hall of Ireland

 The Apothecaries' Hall of Ireland is one of only two extant successors of a medieval Dublin guild.
 Apothecaries in Dublin were first organized as members of the 1446 Guild of Barbers, with St Mary Magdelene as the patron saint.
 In 1747, Apothecaries formed their own guild, with St Luke as the patron.
 In 1791, the Company of Apothecaries’ Hall was formed for the purposes of building their own Hall and regulating practitioners throughout Ireland.
-Although the Company ceased licensing doctors in 1971, it continues to exist as a statutory corporation.
-The Company of Apothecaries’ Hall now shares premises with the Royal College of Physicians of Ireland on Kildare Street, Dublin.
+Although the Company ceased licensing doctors as a primary qualification in the 1970s, it continues to exist as a statutory corporation.
+The Company of Apothecaries’ Hall is now housed within the Royal College of Physicians of Ireland on Kildare Street, Dublin.

 History

 Guild of St Mary Magdelene

 Early apothecaries in Dublin were members of the Guild of Barbers.
 The patron of the guild was St Mary Magdelene.
-The Barbers’ Guild was founded in 1446 by a charter of Henry VI (25 Henry VI) (the earliest royal or secular medical foundation in Britain or Ireland, before equivalent civic establishments by the City of Edinburgh in 1505, and by the City of London in 1462), and it was united with Surgeons in 1576 by a charter of Elizabeth I (19 Eliz.
-I) (Barbers and Surgeons were united in London in 1540, by an act of Parliament).
+The Barbers’ Guild was founded in 1446 by a charter of Henry VI (25 Henry VI) (the earliest medical incorporation in Britain or Ireland, before equivalent civic establishments by the City of London in 1462 and by the City of Edinburgh in 1505).
+Its jurisdiction explicitly included the practice of surgery from 1576 by a charter of Elizabeth I (19 Eliz.
+I), which also confirmed the membership of both men and women in the guild since the first charter.

+Barbers and Surgeons had been united in London in 1540, by an act of Parliament.

+A third charter, of James II (1687), explicitly a renewal, encompasses the apothecary trade acknowledging that apothecaries had already been members of the Guild.

 The Guild of St Mary Magdelene of Barbers, Surgeons, Apothecaries and Periwig-makers was 4th in the guilds' order of precedence and had four members on Common Council of the City of Dublin.

 Guild of St Luke

 The Apothecaries separated from the Barber-Surgeons in 1747, by a royal charter of George II of 1745 (20 Geo.
 II).
 The patron of the new Apothecaries’ Guild was St Luke the Evangelist, and the Guild of St Luke was 25th in precedence, with two members on the Common Council of Dublin Corporation.
 (The Barbers’ representation on the Common Council dropped from four to two members when the Apothecaries seceded).

 The guild colours (established in 1767) were purple and orange.
-(These may have been a variation of the gold/blue livery colours of the London Worshipful Society of Apothecaries – which had seceded from the London Grocers’ Company in 1617 – and the crest of which – a rhinoceros – appears to also have been adopted by the Dublin guild.)